 - Finance companies who are government financing specialists are ideal partners for a small business doing government work

 - Finance companies can provide support for the entire production and delivery cycle.
 From raw materials purchase, financing of the manufacturing stage, and support after the sale through receivables lending

-- It is important for the small business owner to engage a government finance company specialist early in the process.
+- The small business owner needs to engage a government finance company specialist early in the process.
 Ideally before executing a contract